udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 A _schema_.

-So this is how I think about sound JSON:
+So this is what I believe sound JSON looks like:

-1. It's Unambiguous &mdash; for any given structure there is one clear way to interpret what it means.
+1. It is unambiguous &mdash; for any given structure there is one clear way to interpret what it means.
-2. It can be processed in an idiomatic way by a majority of systems dealing with JSON.
+2. It can be processed in an idiomatic way by a majority of systems.
+3. The structure makes as few compromises as feasible.

-A sound approach would be to use a discriminator field (e.g. `type`) to determine which type of structure to expect:
+An example of a sound approach to accomplish polymorphism would be to use a discriminator field (e.g. `type`) to discriminate which type of structure to expect:

 ```json
 {"type": "eagle", "age": 15}
 {"type": "butterfly", "color": "red"}
 ```

+This is called field-based polymorphism, and is widely supported in one form or another across many systems.

+It is unambiguous, the type is strictly defined by a single, well-known field.
+Because it is widely supported, we get idiomatic implementations for most languages.
+There is one compromise: the `type` field cannot be used for anything other than type discrimination.

-An unsound approach would be to determine it based on the presence of fields.
+An _unsound_ approach would be to determine it based on the presence of fields.
 If `age` is present, it's an eagle.
 If `color` is present, it's a butterfly.

 ```json